ETCF22-HAI/BitterBuster-Documentation/docs/bitterbuster/data/ai.md

 ---
-title: AI Support
+title: AI Support [WIP]
 ---

 # BitterBuster AI Support
 ## Overview
 This document provides the details and schema for the various data elements that will be exported/expected as input for AI agent support by the BitterBuster game.

-Currently, the plan is to communicate with Python over local TCP sockets (i.e. localhost:12345).
-The game will intermittedly send over game state data (and potentially screenshot data) to the Python program over the socket, and will request for input back into the game.

 ## Game State Data [WIP]
+The game state data is created through compiling all of serializable data from the different objects in the game.
+Each of these objects have a `Serialize` function that converts their fields into a JSON format, then all of the serialized data is compiled by the `GameManager`.

-The current structure of data is as follows:
+The rough schema of what would be outputted is as follows:
 ```
 {
   "observation": {